Jenny Harries

-Dame Jennifer Margaret Harries DBE is a British public health physician who has been the chief executive of the UK Health Security Agency and head of NHS Test and Trace since April 2021.
-She was previously a regional director at Public Health England, and then Deputy Chief Medical Officer for England from June 2019 to April 2021.
+Dame Jennifer Margaret Harries DBE is a retired British public health physician and civil servant.
+She was the chief executive of the UK Health Security Agency and head of NHS Test and Trace from May 2021 until June 2025.
+She was previously a regional director at Public Health England, and then Deputy Chief Medical Officer for England from June 2019 until her UKHSA appointment in 2021.

 Early life and education

-Born in Monmouth, Harries studied medicine at the University of Birmingham gaining an intercalated BSc in pharmacology in 1981 and medical degrees, MB ChB, in 1984.
+Born in Monmouth, Harries studied medicine at the University of Birmingham, gaining an intercalated BSc in pharmacology in 1981 and medical degrees, MB ChB, in 1984.

 Career

 Harries was Regional Director for the South of England for Public Health England from February 2013 before being appointed Deputy Chief Medical officer for England in June 2019.
-The appointment of a new Chief Medical Officer for England, Chris Whitty was announced simultaneously.
+The appointment of a new Chief Medical Officer for England, Chris Whitty, was announced simultaneously.

-Effective 1 April 2021, Harries was appointed as the first chief executive of the new UK Health Security Agency, which combines Public Health England and England's NHS Test and Trace.
+Effective 7 May 2021, Harries was appointed as the first chief executive of the new UK Health Security Agency, which combines Public Health England and England's NHS Test and Trace.
+Although the organisation was established on 1 April 2021, Harries assumed this role following a hand-over period which lasted until Dido Harding, the interim chief executive, departed on 7 May 2021.